Donny and Marie: A look back at their Las Vegas residency — PHOTOS

 Donny and Marie Osmond were famous long before they opened at the Flamingo.

-Still, Las Vegas can take a measure of paternal pride in having hosted the singing siblings in an 11-year residency there that comes to an end Nov.
-16.
+Still, Las Vegas can take a measure of paternal pride in having hosted the singing siblings in an 11-year residency here that comes ends Saturday.

-They were hardly Las Vegas newcomers when the Flamingo residency began on Sept.
+They were hardly Las Vegas newcomers when they kicked off their residency on Sept.
 9, 2008.
 Marie had headlined Las Vegas in 1973, when she was 13, and her rendition of “Paper Roses” was a national No. 1 country hit.
 Donny had performed here with his brothers when he was a kid, and they even shared the marquee of the International (later the Las Vegas Hilton and now the Westgate) with Elvis Presley during the ’70s.

 In a pre-opening interview with the Review-Journal, Donny recalled how he’d seen “many different incarnations of Las Vegas” since the mid-’60s, when he and his brothers opened for singer Shirley Bassey at the Sahara.